tabalren/Blockchain-Pythohn/README.md

 ## Context

-There aren't as many tools available in Python for managing multiple type of currencies in one wallet.
-For this activity we are using the command line tool, hd-wallet-derive that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today.
+There aren't as many tools available in Python for managing multiple types of currencies in one wallet.
+For this activity we are using the command line tool, HD-wallet-derive that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today.

 HD-wallet-derive is a "universal" wallet and can manage billions of addresses across 300+ coins.